-To be completed by the Undergraduate nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
-Learning plan agreed with Preceptor/Associate Preceptor for practice placement (in accordance with the practice placement learning outcomes and guidelines for the National Competence Assessment Document.
+This section is to be completed by the nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
+The learning plan for practice placement is agreed with Preceptor/Associate Preceptor/Supervisor in accordance with the practice placement learning outcomes.
+See Appendix 1 in Guidelines for the National Competence Assessment Document.

-The previous applicable experiences that I bring with me to this practice placement are ...

-The learning outcomes and opportunities that I hope to achieve during this practice placement are ...
+The previous applicable experiences that I bring with me to this practice placement are The learning outcomes and opportunities that I hope to achieve during this practice placement are Any concerns that I have about this practice placement are

-The relevant theoretical and practical learning that I bring to this practice placement are...
+The relevant theoretical and practical learning that I bring to this practice placement are